What are we doing to minimise the risks?

 - Screens installed at reception to shield staff from transmission

 - We have two large permanent mechanical extractor fans at the centre, which will be operating at full speed delivering up to 6000 litres per second of airflow through the building.
 This exceeds the minimum recommended airflow levels several times over.
 We plan to keep as many doors and windows open during the winter as practical, so make sure you dress appropriately for the colder environment.

-We will continue to monitor the measures in place once we're open and make adjustments where necessary.
+We will continue to monitor the measures in place and make adjustments where necessary.